 Section 5.2 Elections.
 Elections shall be held no later than 1 September in the calendar that elections fall and all persons elected shall assume office during September of that year.

 Candidates for the office of President shall have had previous or current service on the Association Board of Directors, or in special circumstances equivalent administrative experience with a national organization.
-All member, except student members, sponsors and institutional members, are eligible for President.
+All members, except student members, sponsors, honorary and institutional members, are eligible for Board positions.
 The President may stand for two consecutive terms (4 years).
 Subsequent terms as President shall only be possible after a time lapse of two years following end of the previous tenure.
-All members, except student members, sponsors and institutional members, whose current dues have been paid, shall be eligible for election to the offices of Secretary, Treasurer, and Board members.
+All members, except student members, sponsors, honorary and institutional members, whose current dues have been paid, shall be eligible for election to the offices of Secretary, Treasurer, and Board members.
 Directors are eligible for re-election to a second term of office but are ineligible for a third term until a minimum of two years has elapsed since the close of the second term.
 The Secretary and Treasurer may be re-elected.

 Section 5.3 Replacements.
 When a vacancy occurs in the President's roll, the Association shall elect a successor, with the Board of Directors serving as an emergency nominating committee.
 The person thus elected shall continue in office throughout the remainder of the unexpired term.